Story Toronto

 Our take on Story Toronto

-The lineup tells you everything.
-Recent and upcoming bookings: Eelke Kleijn (Netherlands progressive-house specialist), Kaz James (UK house DJ), Yulia Niko (Berlin-based house and techno), Lumi Trax (LA), plus a deep local roster (Ali Farahani, Shan Nash, Brodie Nero, Ashkandian, Sam Haze, Zander Wenzel, Dolvondi).
-The recurring Spritz Berlin series is the venue's flagship: a programming brand explicitly aligned with Berlin's electronic music identity.
-R&B crossover nights (Ari Lennox after-party, May 2026) appear occasionally but the core remains electronic.
+Recent and upcoming bookings: Eelke Kleijn (Netherlands progressive house), Kaz James (UK house), Yulia Niko (Berlin-based house and techno), Lumi Trax (LA), plus a deep local roster including Ali Farahani, Shan Nash, Brodie Nero, Ashkandian, Sam Haze, Zander Wenzel, and Dolvondi.

-Best for: Dedicated electronic music fans — house, techno, progressive heads.
-Ticketed DJ nights where the headliner is the reason you're there.
+Best for: Dedicated electronic-music fans (house, techno, progressive).
+Ticketed nights where the headliner is the reason you're there.
 Touring international DJ visits.
-Post-DPRTMNT-Friday alternates (when DPRTMNT isn't running an event that night).
-Anyone tired of the King West hip-hop / Top 40 default and wanting a Toronto night where the DJ booth is the focal point rather than the bottle booth.
+Anyone tired of the King West Top 40 / hip-hop default who wants the DJ booth as the focal point instead of the bottle booth.

-Skip if: You wanted Top 40 or hip-hop (it's not that).
+Skip if: You wanted Top 40 or hip-hop.
 You wanted a walk-up venue (most nights are ticketed).
-You wanted King West dressed-up scene-y energy (Story is music-first, not scene-first).
-You're not into house / techno (the venue commits to its identity).
+You wanted King West dressed-up scene-y energy.
+You're not into house / techno.

 About Story Toronto

-Story Toronto operates at 214 Adelaide Street West, on the same Entertainment District stretch that historically hosted Toronto's pre-King-West club era (Limelight at 250 Adelaide, Catch 22 near the corner of Spadina, the Turbo / Klinik / Sound Emporium / Living Room lineage further west on Adelaide).
-The address sits between Duncan and John, within the cluster that includes Rock 'n' Horse at 250 Adelaide, Mia at 244 Adelaide, and The Fifth Social Club at 225 Richmond around the corner.
+214 Adelaide St W, between Duncan and John.
+The address sits on the Entertainment District stretch that historically hosted Toronto's pre-King-West club era.
+Within the same cluster: Rock 'n' Horse at 250 Adelaide, Mia at 244 Adelaide, and The Fifth Social Club at 225 Richmond around the corner.

-The venue's identity is explicit on its branding: "Electronic Music Culture" (the Instagram bio tagline).
-The booking calendar follows through — a near-continuous schedule of house, techno, progressive, and crossover electronic events.
-The Spritz Berlin recurring series is the venue's flagship programming brand, aligning Story with Berlin's Berghain / Watergate / Tresor tradition of dedicated electronic music venues.
-The series brings in international touring DJs and Toronto's most credible local electronic talent.
+The venue brands itself "Electronic Music Culture" on its Instagram bio, and the calendar follows through — a near-continuous schedule of house, techno, progressive, and crossover electronic events.
+Spritz Berlin is the recurring flagship series, bringing in international touring DJs alongside Toronto's local electronic roster.

 Programming & recent bookings